Fabric Painting with NO Heat Setting!

 Pick the paint color(s) you want to use.
 Right!?!?
 I told you it would be hard lol

-As I said above you can acrylic paints and before you ask, YES, the stuff from the Dollar Stores is perfectly fine!
+As I said above you can acrylic paints and before you ask, YES, the stuff from The Dollar Stores is perfectly fine!
 Then the magic potion for this is - Acrylic Fabric Medium.
 I got Liquitex and it works great!
 It is a 1 to 1 ratio.
 So equal amounts of medium to paint.
 This rug I did only took 2 tsp of each but it was pretty big.
 You don't need a lot.
 This project only took 1/2 a tsp of each.

 The last step.
 You can do a wet peel or dry peel, totally up to you!
 I always do wet peels because I like living on the edge apparently lol The trick to a good wet peel - well the one I find works - is to peel up.
 With one hand hold the fabric down and with the other pull the vinyl up and away from the fabric.
 If you find it is getting too big to control, cut that portion off and continue.
 Once it is off - weed the inner pieces.
 I find having a weeding tool AND a pair of tweezers works the best.
 Then voila!
 Let it dry and you just painted on fabric and you DON'T need to heat set it!
-That is the best part for me since my heat press broke and I am saving for a new.
-BUT don't worry it won't be the new Cricut one. lol
+That is the best part for me since my heat press broke and I am saving for a new one.
+But don't worry it won't be the new Cricut one. lol

 I hope you enjoy creating this and that you craft happy- or at least with minimal swears!